PricelessToolkit/ESPBell-MAX/README.md

 ```

 ### Automation 3 "Intercom open the door and Dismiss notification"
-This automatization opens the door by publishing the MQTT payload and clears notifications on phones when the notification button is pressed on one of the phones.
+This automatization opens the door by publishing the MQTT payload and clears notifications with the "tag: intercom" on phones when the notification button is pressed on one of the phones.
 Solid-state relays are controlled by publishing the MQTT payload.
 MQTT Command Topic is "homeassistant/sensor/espbell-max/command" Payload is "00" The first digit is controlling R1 second digit R2

 * "01" R1=OFF R2=ON